jayngu/k8s-lab/README.md

 The following guide allows you to setup a multi-node Kubernetes cluster with Vagrant.
 The final result:
 - 1 Master Node
 - 2 Worker Nodes
-- Last tested with: Kubernetes version 1.9.5
+- Last tested with: Kubernetes version 1.9.8
-- Calico v3.0.3 as the CNI
+- Calico Overlay Network

->Aside: I used the scripts located in **bootstrap.sh** and **master.sh** to also create a cluster on DigitalOcean droplets.

 ## Prerequisites

-- Preferrably a linux machine
+- Preferrably a UNIX based machine
 - Vagrant and VirtualBox installed
 - As much RAM as possible.
 The inital setup takes around 4 GB